Which of the following is classified as a type of receivable in f... | Study Prep in Pearson+

 1

-Understand the concept of receivables: In financial accounting, receivables refer to amounts owed to a company by its customers or other parties.
-These are considered assets because they represent future cash inflows.
+Understand the concept of receivables: In financial accounting, receivables represent amounts owed to a company by customers or other parties, typically arising from credit sales or other transactions.

-Analyze the options provided: Accounts Payable, Prepaid Expenses, and Inventory are not classified as receivables.
-Accounts Payable represents liabilities, Prepaid Expenses are assets but not receivables, and Inventory is a current asset related to goods held for sale.
+Differentiate between receivables and other types of accounts: Accounts Payable represents amounts the company owes to suppliers, Inventory refers to goods held for sale, and Prepaid Expenses are payments made in advance for future benefits.
+None of these are classified as receivables.

-Focus on Accounts Receivable: Accounts Receivable is the correct classification of receivables.
-It represents amounts owed to the company by customers for goods or services provided on credit.
+Focus on Accounts Receivable: Accounts Receivable is a type of receivable because it represents money owed to the company by customers for goods or services provided on credit.

-Relate Accounts Receivable to the balance sheet: Accounts Receivable is reported as a current asset on the balance sheet, reflecting the company's expectation to collect these amounts within a year.
+Review the classification criteria: Receivables are considered assets because they are expected to provide future economic benefits to the company when collected.

-Conclude the classification: Based on the definitions and analysis, Accounts Receivable is the correct answer as it fits the definition of a type of receivable in financial accounting.
+Confirm the correct answer: Based on the definitions and classifications, Accounts Receivable is the correct answer as it fits the criteria for a type of receivable in financial accounting.

 Watch next